GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 serve as at least a starting point for driver practice.

 ### The Physics Model
-The heart of the meccanum drive simulation is in the class MeccanumDrive.
+The heart of the mecanum drive simulation is in the class `MeccanumDrive`.
 It models the drive as 4 "motive" forces acting diagonally on the 4 corners of the robot, like so:

 ```